Day 5: Let’s stalk your website visitors (in a non-creepy way)

-We’ve seen how knowing your numbers with Google Analytics can help you keep track of your user experience through your funnel.
+We’ve seen how knowing your numbers with Google Analytics can help you track user experience throughout your funnel.

 But actually, numbers only give you a part of the picture.

-To truly understand how users behave on your website and make the right changes, you need to follow their journey from when they land, to the moment they leave.
+To truly understand how users behave on your website, you need to follow their journey from when they land, to the moment they leave.
 And thanks to technology, you can.

 Many platforms like Hotjar, Lucky Orange, CrazyEgg, Fullstory, VWO, allow you to basically “stalk” your website visitors, to see exactly what they pay attention to, where they click on and how they consume your content.

-Cross reference this type of visual data with GA numbers, and you have a surefire way for improving conversions.
+Cross reference this type of visual data with GA numbers, and you’ll have a sure-fire way for improving conversions.

-We’ve been using Hotjar for all our projects but what you’ll learn here is applicable to any platform.
+We’ve been using Hotjar for all our projects, so we’ll use it for this example.
+But what you’ll learn here is applicable to any platform.